-Even if you pay attention to the news every day, it can still catch you off guard when the latest presidential Tweet stresses you out.
-You might ask yourself, “Why is my heart going a million miles per hour — it’s just a Tweet.”
-But don't beat yourself up for not being able to shake that feeling.
+Even if you pay attention to the news every day, it can still catch you off guard when the latest push notification stresses you out.
+You might ask yourself, “Why is my heart going a million miles per hour — it’s just a notification.”
+But not being able to shake that feeling — especially when the news is shocking or upsetting — is common.
 Turns out, a lot of people don't really understand

 What's really going on in your head when the news feels like too much?
 You might be experiencing an indirect but genuine physical response, says clinical psychologist

 Joshua Klapow, Ph.D.
 "We are hardwired to have physiological responses to anything we perceive as a threat or danger," Klapow says.
 "This is our ' fight-or-flight' response.
 As humans, we learn vicariously — that is, we can learn without having to directly go through the threat or danger."
 You might even react just like you would if you were responding to a trauma, Klapow says.
 The degree of intensity can vary, but Klapow says the symptoms could include panic, difficulty concentrating, and shortness of breath.
 It's so important to try to protect your mental health when the news is traumatizing.

 Whether it's a news break or setting guidelines for yourself to